TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 27/Jeremiah 27.14.md

 ---

-And hearken not unto the words of the prophets that speak unto you, saying, Ye shall not serve the king of Babylon; for they prophesy a lie unto you.
+Don't listen to the words of the prophets who speak to you, saying, You shall not serve the king of Babylon; for they prophesy a lie to you.